 First aid kit

-A basic first aid kit should contain: aspirin, antihistamine, an anti-diarrhea medication, disinfectants, multi-functional antibiotic, fungicide, antibiotic eyewash, emergency medicine against malaria and sunscreen.
+A basic first aid kit should contain aspirin, antihistamine, an anti-diarrhea medication, disinfectants, multi-functional antibiotic, fungicide, antibiotic eyewash, emergency medicine against malaria, and sunscreen.
 For injuries make sure the first aid kit includes various sized band-aids, sterilize gauze, surgical tape, and an elastic bandage for sprains.
-Don’t forget to include tweezers, scissors, needless, and safety pins.
+Don’t forget to include tweezers, scissors, needles, and safety pins.

 Remember that malaria can be fatal.